lambdageek/cppguide-wip/cppguide.md

     often directly risks compromising program correctness.
   - Avoid constructs that our average C++ programmer would find tricky or hard to maintain
     C++ has features that may not be generally appropriate because of the complexity they introduce to the code.
 In widely used code, it may be more acceptable to use trickier language constructs, because any benefits of more complex implementation are multiplied widely by usage, and the cost in understanding the complexity does not need to be paid again when working with new portions of the codebase.
-When in doubt, waivers to rules of this type can be sought by asking your project leads.
+When in doubt, waivers to rules of this type can be sought by discussing with the community.
 This is specifically important for our codebase because code ownership and team membership changes over time: even if everyone that works with some piece of code currently understands it, such understanding is not guaranteed to hold a few years from now.
   - Be mindful of our scale
-    With a codebase of 100+ million lines and thousands of engineers, some mistakes and simplifications for one engineer can become costly for many.
+    In a large codebase where developers come and go, some mistakes and simplifications for one engineer can become costly for many.
 For instance it's particularly important to avoid polluting the global namespace: name collisions across a codebase of hundreds of millions of lines are difficult to work with and hard to avoid if everyone puts things into the global namespace.
   - Concede to optimization when necessary
     Performance optimizations can sometimes be necessary and appropriate, even when they conflict with the other principles of this document.

 The intent of this document is to provide maximal guidance with reasonable restriction.
 As always, common sense and good taste should prevail.
-By this we specifically refer to the established conventions of the entire Google C++ community, not just your personal preferences or those of your team.
+By this we specifically refer to the established conventions of the entire Mono community, not just your personal preferences.
 Be skeptical about and reluctant to use clever or unusual constructs: the absence of a prohibition is not the same as a license to proceed.
-Use your judgment, and if you are unsure, please don't hesitate to ask your project leads to get additional input.
+Use your judgment, and if you are unsure, please don't hesitate to ask the community to get additional input.

 </div>